 - Repeat until you feel better.

-There are many pressure points for headache, but we hope these pressure points for headache help you to get rid of your headache the next time you experience one.
+There are many pressure points for headache, but we hope these pressure points for all types of headaches can help you to get rid of your headache the next time you experience regular, chronic or migraine headaches .
 Although these pressure points might not work for any type of headache, for instance migraines that can be very painful and intense, chances are they can help with other, milder headaches.
 In that case, make sure to alternate and repeat these pressure points for best results.
 We hope that this article was helpful to you and that the pressure points mentioned above are going to prove to be useful for you.
-However, if all else fails and if your headaches persist or increase in intensity, please make sure to seek professional advice from a medical specialist.
-This approach will help you get more focused and effective treatment that will fit your needs best.
+However, if all else fails and if your headaches persist or increase in intensity, as well as increasing in headache frequency, please make sure to seek professional advice from a medical specialist.
+This approach will help you get more focused and effective treatment for headache relief that will fit your needs best.